ruby-cube/rue/packages/planify/README.md

 ## Targeted Listeners

 Sometimes it is better for performance to target a particular instance when communicating via emitters.
-For this reason, Pecherie and Archer provide targeted listeners.
+For this reason, Pêcherie and Archer provide targeted listeners.
 Targeted listeners take in a targetID, which can be any type, so long as the emitter module and listener module agree on what to use as an identifier.

 ```tsx
 // using an object as the targetID with Archer API